Mattijah/Observable-Swift/README.md

 // change the value, prints "Changed x from 0 to 42" x <- 42
 // alternativelyL x ^= 42, without operators: x.value = 42

+var y = Observable(0)

+// Copy the value from one observable to another one, prints "Changed x from 42 to 0" x <- y
 ```

 You can, of course, have observable properties in a `class` or a `struct`: